venkatb4u/smile_please/README.md

    usage 2:  `__(dom, [optional-callback]);` (OR) `smilePlease(dom, [optional-callback]);`

    e.g.:  `__('#test')`, `__('.test', function(canvas) { document.body.appendChild(canvas) });`

+   usage 3: Simply double-click on the page to toggle the 'EDIT' mode and single click to select the DOM

 ## Contribution
 Below are some possible `top priority` features/challenges yet to be addressed, and any sort of help from you is really appreciable.